wxyz-abcd/node-haxball/examples_web/README.md

     - `replayViewer.html`: This is a page to load/view a replay file.
 Since there is no need for a full-blown chat component here, all chat is written in console.
     - `replayToVideo.html`: This is a page to view and convert a replay file to a gif/webm/mp4 video using the CCapture library.
 The outputs are huge files that probably need to be compressed before they can be uploaded anywhere.
 Also notice that CCapture's mp4 feature requires a custom server for the conversion.
 You can read more about the library here: https://github.com/spite/ccapture.js/.

+    - `sandbox.html`: This is a single-player sandbox mode of Haxball.
+It is also a live map editor where you can load/save maps, freeze/step-by-step/unfreeze/speed up/slow down the physics engine.
+It is also possible to take complete snapshots of the current room state and go back to that snapshot position later on; this feature is created as a replacement for the undo/redo feature that exists in normal editors.
+This page is almost completed, but it is quite old and it has to be rewritten sometime.
+There is currently no parameter available for this page.

   There is also another main html file called `game.html`, but it's not for direct usage.
 It is opened automatically when you create or join a room with canvas capabilities.
 Most of the basic game functionalities have been implemented, and should work correctly.